-On 21 December 1972 one of the most dramatic survival stories in recent times reached its conclusion when the ragged survivors of the Andes flight disaster were rescued more than two months after their plane crashed in the mountains of South America.
+On 21 December 1972, one of the most dramatic survival stories in recent times reached its conclusion when the ragged, exhausted survivors of a plane crash were rescued more than two months after their plane crashed in the mountains of South America.

-The flight, which carried a well-known rugby union team, landed at an altitude of over 3,600 meters, but miraculously sixteen hardy men survived to tell the tale.
+The flight, which carried a well-known rugby union team, landed at an altitude of over 3,600 meters, but sixteen hardy men survived to tell the tale.
 The story of the survival against all odds is known locally in the Miracle of the Andes.

 Flight of the Fairchild

-On the 13 October Uruguayan Air Force turboprop Fairchild FH–227D was carrying the Old Christians team from their base in Montevideo, Uruguay, to Santiago, the capital of Chile.
-There they would play a Chilean side, a demonstration of how the game was beginning to take off in South America.
+On the 13 October 1972, a Uruguayan Air Force plane was carrying the Old Christians team from their base in Montevideo in Uruguay to Santiago in Chile.
+They were set to play a Chilean rugby team.

 Even before the crash, however, there had been issues.
 The weather on the flight-path over Argentina was foul, and the plane had already been forced to land and spend one night in an Argentinian airfield.
-Now, the captain warned his 45 passengers, a direct trip across the Andes’ highest peaks would be impossible.
+The captain warned his 45 passengers that a direct trip across the Andes’ highest peaks would be impossible.

 Instead, the flight would head south, going parallel to the mountain range, until it reached a mountain pass that would take it out of the dangerous mountains.
 The plan failed.

-The peaks were shrouded in deep low-lying cloud, and in an age where piloting was done almost entirely by hand, steering the plane to safety quickly became an almost impossible task for its pilot.
+The peaks were shrouded in deep low-lying cloud, and in an age where piloting was done almost entirely by hand, steering the plane to safety quickly became an almost impossible task.

 There the plane’s wing struck an unnamed peak and lost its right wing, plunging its passengers into chaos as the plane veered horribly and quickly lost the other wing as the mountains closed in around it.

 Amazingly, given the force of the impact, only twelve were killed outright by the crash.
-The snowbank which had probably saved the lives of the others would prove to be a mixed blessing however, as the cold quickly killed the most seriously injured, including the only doctor on board.
+The snowbank, which had probably saved the lives of the others, would prove to be a mixed blessing.
+The cold quickly killed the most seriously injured, including the only doctor on board.

-With many of the survivors wounded, little food and no mountain equipment, the survival prospects of the remaining passengers seemed bleak.
-They did not give in, however.
+With many of the survivors wounded, little food and no mountain equipment, the survival chances of the remaining passengers seemed bleak.
+However, they did not give in.

 The freezing, desperate, hungry survivors huddled around a salvaged radio praying for news.
 After eight days all they heard was that the search had been abandoned.
 The rescuers’ logic was that the snow had not melted at this time in the southern hemisphere spring.
 Quite simply, they hoped to find the bodies in December, when the snow melted.